Highlights in AKTI’s History

 Check out News for the many states where AKTI has introduced knife legislation to protect the rights of individuals to own and use the knife or edged tool of their choice or is working with individuals and other organizations on pro-knife initiatives.

-Louisiana – Supported passage of legislation to remove prohibitions on knives.
+- Louisiana – Supported passage of legislation to remove prohibitions on automatic knives.

 Freedom of Commerce Act introduced by Senator Crapo to repeal switchblade interstate commerce restrictions imposed by the Federal Switchblade Act of 1958.